MrFarland/DM-Operations-Center/Module/05-downtime-01-practice_profession.md

 | Wealthy     | Proficient in [performance](performance) |
 {.gray .small-text}

+A cleric of paladin working for 10 or more days performing religious services earns **inspiration**.

 > **MrFarland House Rule**<br/>
 > I'll allow anyone proficient in a skilled trade and with their own [tools](tools) to earn a comfortable [lifestyle](lifestyle-expenses), depending on the size of the settlement and other factors..
 {.flavortext}